Am I Facing Workplace Sexual Harassment?

 - Your employment status has been affected by the harassment.

 It is important to note that isolated incidents of teasing or offhand comments are generally not illegal.
-However, if you are experiencing frequent or serious instances of workplace harassment, we recommend that you speak with a workplace harassment attorney about your options.
+However, if you are experiencing frequent or serious instances of workplace harassment, speak with an attorney about your options.

 Common Examples of Sexual Harassment at Work